lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Connecting the TFT to the Mainboard

+### Touch Mode Setup

-**Do the following to be able to use the touchmode of your screen:**
+Do the following to be able to use the touchmode of your screen:

 1. Connect the 5pin serial cable according to the manual of your mainboard
 2. Define a serial port in Marlin, to activate the port used by the TFT
-3. Make sure the same BAUDRATE is defined in both Marlin and TFT firmwares
+3. Make sure the same BAUDRATE is defined on both the Marlin and TFT firmwares

 In case one of the three points above is not done right, the message: